eventbrite/bay/Readme.rst

 containers for development use.
 It allows you to supplement a ``Dockerfile`` with additional information on how to run and link containers together.

+It's currently in beta; documentation and more information is forthcoming.

 .. _Docker: https://www.docker.com